The Happy Music Festival

 The organising committee of The Happy Music Festival reserves to right to publish any competition video and photographs of any contestant’s performance on websites and other media platforms without payment of compensation to the contestants.

-Highlights Of The Happy Music Festival 2024
+Highlights Of Past Happy Music Festivals

 Organizers